About

 What makes My Little World of Travelling different from other Southern Spain websites?

 First, I’m a local.
 I was born and brought up on the Costa del Sol and have been travelling around Andalucia since I was a kid.
 I have done most of my studies in Malaga.
-Although I also spend time in the UK because my partner is from there and I love travelling, I continuously explore my hometown and its surroundings and spend time with my family.
+Although I also spend time in the UK because my partner is from there and I love travelling, I also continue to explore my hometown and its surroundings with my family and friends.

-Second, there are many websites that are filled with information that is inaccurate or very generic.
+Second, many websites are filled with inaccurate or very generic information.
 On My Little World of Travelling, you’ll only find guides on destinations I have personally visited.
+I don’t use AI, and you won’t see AI-generated images on my website.

-Third, I’m in love with my city and other Andalusian destinations and have been writing about them for over 3 years.
+Third, I’m in love with my city and other Andalusian destinationsand I’ve been writing about them for over 5 years.
 Although I showcase the best of each location, I also give you my personal and honest opinion.

 About Cristina